gxf1212/notes/research/AA-MD-FEP.md

 # Protein MD and Amino Acid FEP

 Somethin about amino acid modification, MD and FEP.
-Maybe running MD using Gromacs.

-> the following part is written during the PSK project
+> the first part is written during the PSK project.
+Then contents are added (e.g. from connexin Ab project).

-# Stage 1: add a residue

-To test the stability, we add a residue and run MD first.
-Don't worry about the parameters, because we'll do FEP later.
-(We won't mention these trials in the paper?)

-We will perform MDS with non-standard AA in gmx.
-We use CHARMM FF.

-I remember that we cannot easily import CHARMM FF in Amber.
+remove stages later

-## Deal with novel residues
+# Modeling novel residues

 ### Make the topology (gmx)